openmastery/ideaflow-profiler/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Accessing REST APIs

+For development and testing, please use a local installation of http://github.com/openmastery/ifm-publisher or the remote deploy at http://ifm-publisher.herokuapp.com/

+Available endpoints (requires X-API-KEY in header, email janelle@openmastery.org for a key, swagger docs and hateoas coming soon):

+http://ifm-publisher.herokuapp.com/task gets a list of available tasks for the user http://ifm-publisher.herokuapp.com/ideaflow/timeline/task/{taskId} gets the Idea Flow timeline for a task http://ifm-publisher.herokuapp.com/ideaflow/metrics/task/{taskId} gets the default metrics for a task (stats by subtask)